p-pike/Portfolio/README.md

 # Portfolio

 ## What is in this repository ?
-- Churn dataset analysis
+- Churn dataset analysis : predict if a customer is going to leave for a competitor.
-- Titanic dataset analysis
+- Titanic dataset analysis : predict if a passenger has survived.
-- Movie reviews dataset analysis
+- Movie reviews dataset analysis : predict if a review is positive or negative.

 The purpose of these analyses is to find the model that best fits our problematics.
-For the Titanic dataset we want to predict if a passenger has survived.
-For the churn dataset we want to predict if a customer is going to leave for a competitor.
-For the movie reviews analysis we want to predict if a review is positive or negative.
 These are classification problems.

 ## How to run ?
 To run a Jupyter Notebook you can use:
 - Anaconda: https://www.anaconda.com/distribution/ (download link)

 You must ensure that the python packages are installed with the correct version.
-For this purpose you can run the first cell in the importing librairies section.
+For this purpose you can run the first cell in the _importing librairies_ section.

 **Note:** To avoid recomputing I have saved trained models in pickle files.
-But it is possible to redo the training, by setting the variable redo_training to true (in global variables).
+But it is possible to redo the training, by setting the variable redo_training to true (in _global variables_).

 Dataset links:
 - https://www.kaggle.com/becksddf/churn-in-telecoms-dataset/ (churn_dataset)